4xxi/skeleton/README.md

   `config/docker/php/Dockerfile`.
 * Optional: Add additinal services (like Redis, RabbitMQ, Elasticsearch) in docker-compose.yml.

-### Deployer
-Deployer is pre-configured for Symfony Flex directory structure and deployment flow used in 4xxi.
-The only things that are left for manual configuration are repository settings and deploy targets:

-* Update `deploy.php` with proper project name and repository configuration.
-* Update `config/deployer/hosts.yaml` with proper configuration for deployment targets.

 ### Add Bundles and dependencies that are required by our project
 Projects created by Flex include only the mininum amount of dependencies by default.
 Most of additional components that were previously a part of Symfony Standard Edition are not installed, so it is up to you to install them if they are